actibytes/RandomShopMusic/README.md

-# RandomShopMusic
+# SoundPackManager

-**RandomShopMusic** is a PowerShell-based utility that helps automate the creation of **shop music packs** for **R.E.P.O.**, a modding system powered by the `loaforcsSoundAPI`.
+**SoundPackManager** is a PowerShell-based utility that helps automate the creation of **Shop music packs** for **R.E.P.O.**, a modding system powered by the `loaforcsSoundAPI`.
 It uses a standardized template structure to streamline the process of customizing shop music in your game.

 ## Features